GoogleChrome/web.dev/src/site/content/en/blog/asyncify/index.md

 compile-time feature supported by Emscripten that allows pausing the entire program and asynchronously resuming it later.

-{% Img src="image/9oK23mr86lhFOwKaoYZ4EySNFp02/VSMrdTiQ7PubW6vfE6WZ.svg", alt="A call graph describing a JavaScript -> WebAssembly -> Web API -> async task invocation, where Asyncify connects the result of the async task back into WebAssembly", width="800", height="200" %}
+{% Img src="image/9oK23mr86lhFOwKaoYZ4EySNFp02/VSMrdTiQ7PubW6vfE6WZ.svg", alt="A call graph describing a JavaScript -> WebAssembly -> web API -> async task invocation, where Asyncify connects the result of the async task back into WebAssembly", width="800", height="200" %}

 ### Usage in C / C++ with Emscripten